JhangShengLuo/Aug2025_compare/Student_Guide.md

 *   **PostgreSQL (pgAdmin):** Use the `EXPLAIN ANALYZE` command.
 In the output, look for the `Execution Time` in the "Query Plan" section.
 This will be in milliseconds (ms).

-*   **ClickHouse (Tabix):** Simply run the query.
-The execution time is displayed directly above the results table in the Tabix UI.
-It will say `Query took X.XXX seconds`.
-Convert this value to milliseconds (ms) for the results table (e.g., 0.123 seconds = 123 ms).
+*   **ClickHouse (Grafana):** Simply run the query.
+The execution time is displayed in the top right corner of the query editor.
+It will say `Query took Xms`.

 ### 1.3.
 Results Table: